ankarn/ankarn.github.io/genome_assembly/organelle_assembly.md

 Input files might be not quality trimmed and with adaptors, everything will be prepared during the run.
 There are ready to use bowtie indexes for various groups of plants and algae but there is also option of custom index.

+*There is a problem when the genome dosen't contain IR.*

 --bowtie_index Mamiellales, Euglenales [check manual for all possible options]
 --adapter [NEB|Nextera|TruSeq]
 --coverage_analysis [recommended]